CodeWithNachi/docker-with-nachi/Concepts/Lesson-02.md

 ## What we will see
  * We'll see docker packages not only the application
  * It nearly packages the entire operating system
  * It leaves out the kernel (which contains the scheduler) while packaging.
-All docker containers will will use host container.
+All docker containers will will use host kernel.

 ## Experiment 01
  * Lets create a container to do this experiment with the command below